Bushfire-impacted areas that need your tourism dollars

 - Kosciuszko National Park.
 Kosciuszko National Park has seen little tourism this summer with the area under high alert and the park closed until the fires cease.
 If you're seeking a powdery break, keep its Perisher and Thredbo resorts on your list as during winter it transforms into a snowsports heaven.

 - Eden.
 Eden was one of the worst hit by the bushfires, so its recovery may take some time.
-In the meantime, you may like to consider saving Airbnb options in anticipation of supporting the locals when the area re-opens.
+In the meantime you may like to look and save Airbnb options as you wait for the area to recover.

 - Penrith.
 In Western New South Wales, Penrith has been getting a lot of attention for its searing hot days and destructive bushfires.
 When alerts have been removed, the city offers a wide variety of adventure activities for thrill-seekers.
 This includes wake-boarding, go-kart racing, axe throwing and jetpack or flyboarding.